-- ► Lots of parameters to tune (design choices to make: how many neurons, how many layers, etc) - ► Training a neural network is a non-convex problem - ➤ To be able to successfully work with neural networks one needs a large amount of experience.
+- ► Lots of parameters to tune (design choices to make: how many neurons, how many layers, etc) - Training a neural network was complicated, due to the non-convex nature of the optimization problem, one got stuck in local optima (work did not yet happen in the overparameterized regime, see later). - ► To be able to successfully work with neural networks one needed a large amount of experience.